 - apply for a rates rebate online via NI Direct (as long as they are already receiving Universal Credit)

-- apply to the Housing Executive for Housing Benefit, online or by completing a paper application form.
+- apply to the Housing Executive for Housing Benefit, online or by completing a paper application form (if they are over pension age or are already claiming Housing Benefit).